brunobaudry/moodle-local_deepler/README.md

 ## Future (todos)

 - Question banks translation.
-- Machine translation API abstraction to use other services than Deepl.
+- Machine translation API abstraction to use other services than ©Deepl.
 - Display images all times.
 - Translations versioning.
+- Import glossaries.
+- Multiple API key setting and user mapping.

 ## Submit an issue